San-Francisco-Write-The-Docs/lone-writers-guide/README.md

 You can contribute in several ways:
 * Edit these pages in your browser
 * Fork or clone the repo and work offline
 * Open an issue in GitHub.
 This allows you to report a bug or make a suggestion without having to make the changes yourself.
-The [GitHub documentation](https://help.github.com/articles/creating-an-issue/) explains how.
+The [GitHub documentation](https://help.github.com/articles/creating-an-issue/) explains how to open an issue.

 ## Edit in the Browser
 Before you edit this repo on your browser: